Disclosure: I created this post as part of a sponsored campaign by Teva Pharmaceuticals. Compensation was received.

 Ever had a throbbing headache that stopped you in your tracks?
 The thought of moving, breathing, thinking, existing made you want to just curl into a ball and cry?

-Multiply that feeling by 10.
+Multiply that feeling by 10 or even 100.

 And add in nausea and vomiting.

 That is the closest I can get to describing the migraines that seem to stop my world from orbiting when I am over-stressed and lacking in sleep.

 Sadly, when I get stressed I have a tendency to skip meals and that is another migraine trigger.